Costa Rica Car Rental: All Your Questions Answered

 Picking up Your Rental Car

-San Jose
+San Jose International Airport

-The San Jose International Airport is called Juan Santamaria International Airport (SJO) and it is located on the edge of San Jose near the city of Alajuela.
+The San Jose International Airport is called Juan Santamaria International Airport (SJO) and it is located on the edge of San José near the city of Alajuela.

-After you go through Border Control and pick up your luggage you will exit the airport.
 Upon exiting you will see tons of people standing around asking if you need a taxi.
-Politely tell them “no” and look for a person with an Adobe sign waiting for you.
+Politely tell them “no” and look for a person in a blue shirt with an Adobe sign waiting for you.

-Liberia
+Liberia International Airport

 The Liberia International Airport is located in the Guanacaste Province on the Pacific coast near the Nicaragua border.

-As with San Jose, you will see an Adobe representative waiting for you when you exit the airport.
+You will see an Adobe representative waiting for you when you exit the airport.
 They will take you to their office about 5 minutes away to pick up your car.

-Yes, Adobe will deliver your rental car for free to any hotel, Airbnb etc. within 12 miles of any of their offices.
+Adobe will deliver your rental car for free to any hotel, Airbnb etc. within 12 miles of any of their offices.
 If it is more than 12 miles you may have to pay a small fee.

 When you make your reservation just indicate which hotel you will be staying in.
 If you haven’t booked a hotel yet when you make your reservation, that is fine.
 You can always update your reservation later from within your confirmation email.